 Once the power to the heating elements comes on the bricks start to heat up, and a few hours later they will be very hot indeed.
 This core is surrounded by insulating panels.

 To warm the room when no heat is stored in the core, for example during a cool evening in the summer months, today’s storage heaters also include a conventional heating element - this is discussed further on another Page.

 Storage heaters are not central heating: each room has its own separate heater with its own controls.
 We live in a late-Victorian mid-terrace house on four floors, with lots of stairs and landings.
 In 1979 we installed eight storage heaters.
-We wanted the heater in the hall to keep the hall and all the stairs and all the landings “nice and warm” twenty fours a day and seven days a week, and forty years later this is still what we want, and forty years later it is still doing exactly that.
-It has stopped working only once in this time, and that was the second day after the 1987 “hurricane”, when we had had no electricity for two nights running.
+We wanted the heater in the hall to keep the hall and all the stairs and all the landings “nice and warm” twenty four hours a day and seven days a week, and forty years later this is still what we want, and forty years later it is still doing exactly that.
+It has stopped heating the house only once in this time, and that was the second day after the 1987 “hurricane”, when we had had no electricity for two nights running.
 And over the past forty years we have spent not one penny on repairs or maintenance on it, or in fact on any of our storage heaters.

 Of course over forty years we have replaced the heaters in the other rooms, one at a time, not because the old ones have stopped working but because the children have left home and our life-style and our life-style expectations have changed.
 In the same way, if you were installing a new gas-fired central heating system today you would not choose the same sort of system your parents would have chosen forty years ago.